pointOfive/Summer_2022_STA496H1/README.md

       - It seems the SGLD citation [59] may be a key reference (highlighted also in manuscript footnote 3)
       - References [45] and [39] appear of possible interest
       - Fun fact: ["Neal [49]"](https://www.cs.toronto.edu/~radford/homepage.html)
+      - Etc., where "Etc." means identifying and gathering together relevant BDL literature that might be helpful to us
    - Ryan/Yichen will create a presentation on [Stochastic Normalizing Flows](https://arxiv.org/abs/2002.06707) which will include general introducions the following general topics and then explain their specific applications in the manuscript.
       - Optimizing NF and SNF
         <details><summary>Concepts</summary>